PostHog/posthog.com/contents/docs/self-host/deploy/configuration.md

 By default, PostgreSQL is installed as part of the chart.
 To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `postgresql.postgresHost` and `postgresql.postgresqlPassword`.
 The other options (`postgresql.postgresqlDatabase`, `postgresql.postgresqlUsername` and `postgresql.postgresqlPort`) may also want changing from their default values.

 To avoid issues when upgrading this chart, provide `postgresql.postgresqlPassword` for subsequent upgrades.
 This is due to an issue in the PostgreSQL chart where password will be overwritten with randomly generated passwords otherwise.
-See https://github.com/helm/charts/tree/master/stable/postgresql#upgrade for more detail.
+See [PostgreSQL#upgrade](https://github.com/helm/charts/tree/master/stable/postgresql#upgrade) for more detail.

-_See [ALL_VALUES.md](ALL_VALUES.md) and [PostgreSQL chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) for full configuration options._
+_See [ALL_VALUES.md](https://github.com/PostHog/charts-clickhouse/blob/main/charts/posthog/ALL_VALUES.md) and [PostgreSQL chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) for full configuration options._

 ### [Redis](https://redis.io/)

 By default, Redis is installed as part of the chart.
 To use an external Redis server/cluster set `redis.enabled` to `false` and then set `redis.host`.
-If your redis cluster uses password define it with `redis.password`, otherwise just omit it.
-Check the table above for more configuration options.
+If your Redis cluster uses a password define it with `redis.password`, otherwise just omit it.

 To avoid issues when upgrading this chart, provide `redis.password` for subsequent upgrades.
-Otherwise the redis pods will get recreated on every update, potentially incurring some downtime.
+Otherwise, the Redis pods will get recreated on every update, potentially incurring some downtime.

-_See [ALL_VALUES.md](ALL_VALUES.md) and [redis chart](https://github.com/bitnami/charts/tree/master/bitnami/redis) for full configuration options._
+_See [ALL_VALUES.md](https://github.com/PostHog/charts-clickhouse/blob/main/charts/posthog/ALL_VALUES.md) and [redis chart](https://github.com/bitnami/charts/tree/master/bitnami/redis) for full configuration options._

 ### [Kafka](https://kafka.apache.org/)

 By default, Kafka is installed as part of the chart.
-Kafka is used as a queue between the posthog web application and posthog plugin server to manage data ingestion as well as for ingesting data into ClickHouse.
+Kafka is used as a queue between the PostHog web application and PostHog plugin server to manage data ingestion as well as for ingesting data into ClickHouse.

-_See [ALL_VALUES.md](ALL_VALUES.md) and [kafka chart](https://github.com/bitnami/charts/tree/master/bitnami/kafka) for full configuration options._
+_See [ALL_VALUES.md](https://github.com/PostHog/charts-clickhouse/blob/main/charts/posthog/ALL_VALUES.md) and [kafka chart](https://github.com/bitnami/charts/tree/master/bitnami/kafka) for full configuration options._

 ### [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)

-This chart provides support for Ingress resource.
+This chart provides support for the Ingress resource.
 If you have an available Ingress Controller such as Nginx or Traefik you maybe want to set `ingress.nginx.enabled` to true or `ingress.type` and choose an `ingress.hostname` for the URL.
 Then, you should be able to access the installation using that address.

 ### [Prometheus](https://prometheus.io/docs/introduction/overview/)

 This chart supports alerting.
 Set `prometheus.enabled` to true and set `prometheus.alertmanagerFiles` to the right configuration.

-Read more at https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus and https://prometheus.io/docs/alerting/latest/configuration/
+Read more at [Prometheus chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) and [Prometheus configuration](https://prometheus.io/docs/alerting/latest/configuration/)

 #### Example configuration ([PagerDuty](https://www.pagerduty.com/))